Bioinformatics Analyst I/II - Computational Cancer Genomics and Data Science

 Bioinformatics Analyst I

-• Applicants must have at least a bachelor’s degree in one of these disciplines: Computational biology, bioinformatics, computer science, data science, statistics, biostatistics, biomedical engineering, computer/electrical engineering, physics, or other related fields, with some prior experience applying computation analysis of large sequence-based molecular data in an academic research lab or industry setting
+- Bachelor’s degree in one of these disciplines: Computational biology, bioinformatics, computer science, data science, statistics, biostatistics, biomedical engineering, computer/electrical engineering, physics, or other related fields with at some prior experience applying computation analysis of large sequence-based molecular data in an academic research lab or industry setting.

-• Minimum 1 year experience with analyzing genome sequencing data
+- Minimum 1 year experience with analyzing genome sequencing data is required.

 PREFERRED QUALIFICATIONS: